-- To be eligible for readmission, a service member must: - Provide notice of absence for service - Provide notice of the intent to return to Trident.
+- If a military student is not prepared to resume the program where he or she left off or is unable to complete the program, the institution must make reasonable efforts.2 (at no additional cost to the student) to enable the service member to resume or complete the program.
+Such help may include, but is not limited to, providing refresher courses. - To be eligible for readmission, a service member must: - Provide notice of absence for service - o Provide notice of the intent to return to Trident.
 Please see Department of Education guidelines for clarification of the aforementioned criteria. - Cumulative length of absences cannot exceed five years.